 In 2004, Wes Moore earned a master's degree in international relations from Wolfson College, Oxford, as a Rhodes Scholar.

-In 2005, Wes Moore was deployed to Afghanistan following the September 11 attacks.
+In 2005, Wes Moore was deployed to Afghanistan as part of the 82nd Airborne Division.

 In February 2006, Wes Moore was named a White House Fellow to Secretary of State Condoleezza Rice.

-In 2006, Wes Moore continued serving in Afghanistan, attaining the rank of captain while serving in the 82nd Airborne Division.
+In 2006, Wes Moore continued serving in Afghanistan as part of the 82nd Airborne Division, attaining the rank of captain.

 On July 6, 2007, Wes Moore and Dawn Flythe held their official wedding ceremony.

-In 2007, Wes Moore began working at Citibank while living in Jersey City, New Jersey.
+In 2007, Wes Moore started working at Citibank while living in Jersey City, New Jersey.

 In 2008, Wes Moore gave a speech at the Democratic National Convention, supporting Barack Obama for president.